UB Semester in London

 Estimated costs for this program can be found at the top of this page next to Budget Sheets by clicking on the term.

-In addition to UB Study Abroad Scholarships, students with financial need should also consider applying to CAPA Need-Based Scholarships.
+In addition to UB Study Abroad Scholarships, students with financial need should also consider applying to CAPA Scholarships and Grants.

 Students will reside in flats located in central London.
 Each flat will have two to four bedrooms, two or three students per room.
 Rooms are cleaned and linens are changed once a week.
 There is a shared kitchen available within the flat so students can cook their own meals and basic cooking